neuropsychology/neuropsychology.R/Course/Introduction.md

 df$Z_Negative_Affect <- scale(df$Negative_Affect)
 ```

-As we can see, our dataframe df is now made of 22 variables (instead of 20 as in the begining).
+As we can see, our dataframe df is now made of 22 variables (instead of 20 as in the beginning).
 Now, let's fit a linear model of the two new variables and compare it with the correlation of the same two original variables (not scaled).

 ```R
 fit2 <- lm(Z_Negative_Affect ~ Z_Age, data=df)